-Many people have never heard of a green flash at sunset.
+Many people in San Diego have never heard of a green flash at sunset.
 Those who have sometimes border on obsession at trying to see the next one.
 The phenomenon occurs, fleetingly, as the sun disappears below the horizon.
 While the upper edge of the sun is still barely visible, the flash of green makes its appearance for just a second or two.

 The green flash is most easily viewed from the western part of the country over the ocean.
 It requires a clear day without haze or clouds.
 Green flashes also occur just before sunrise but they are even rarer.
 Some people claim to see a “green ray” extending out but these are the least common of all.